How many hours do you need?

 How does the CCB track credits?

-You may also send course completion proof to email@example.com.
+Send course completion proof to email@example.com.
 Make sure your CCB number is on the certificate or in the email!

 You may send the certificates as soon as you complete the class or wait until closer to renewal.
 However, residential contractors cannot renew a license until the CCB has proof they met the continuing education requirements.